iotserver24/codex/website/docs/getting-started.md

    - Run the downloaded installer and follow the on-screen instructions.

 ## First Launch
-- Open the VibeStack Codex app from your applications menu or desktop shortcut.
+- Open the CodeX app from your applications menu or desktop shortcut.
 - On first launch, you may be prompted to move the app to the Applications folder (macOS) for auto-update support.
 - No sign-up or login is required; the app is free to use.